SamWoolerton/spreadsheet/README.md

 # Spreadsheet

 Uses Parsimmon for parser combinator library, and builds a DAG to make computations more efficient.
+Features syntax highlighting, autocomplete, and basic type hinting for functions.

 ## Project setup